Tejashripatil25/Social-Network-ads/README.md

 This repository contains a comprehensive solution for managing social network advertisements.
 Whether you're a marketer, advertiser, or developer, this project is designed to streamline the process of creating, monitoring, and analyzing ads on popular social media platforms.

-It he examination and evaluation of advertising campaigns on social media platforms.
+It  involves the examination and evaluation of advertising campaigns on social media platforms.
 Here's a brief overview:

 Objective Identification: Determine the goals of the social media advertising campaign, whether it's brand awareness, lead generation, website traffic, or conversions.